SquadGames/GameSDK/API_spec.md

 Calls `returnAndSell` in the Squad contract.
 Destroys the license, sells the resulting tokens for reserve, and transfers the reserve to the caller (reverts if sell price is < minValue).

-TODO: possible that Squad doesn't need `returnAndSell` because we can call the functions atomatically here?
+TODO: possible that Squad doesn't need `returnAndSell` because we can call the functions atomically here?

 ### `refinanceLicense`
 `refinanceLicense(licenseId)`